jerickjoe111/launch-school/JS229/03_scope_and_closures.md

 // some code here

 (function() {
-  // the code here won't conflict with any other code outside this function })()
+  // identifiers' names here won't conflict with any other code outside this function })()
 ```